 - The outcome of the fantasy sports game reflects the relative knowledge and skill of the participants.

-Most states adopt what’s called the “predominant purpose test” in determining whether an activity legally qualifies as gambling.[xiv]
+Most states adopt what’s called the “predominant purpose test.”[xiii]
 Under this test, play-for-cash contests are only illegal if they involve more chance than skill.
 To put it another way, most states deem an activity to be one of chance, and therefore illegal, if greater than 50 percent of the result is derived from chance.
-Under this test, traditional, full-season leagues are almost certainly games of “skill,” as the success of a full-season fantasy sports team depends on the participants’ skill in selecting players for his or her team; trading players over the course of the season; adding and dropping players during the course of the season; and deciding who among his or her players will start and which players will be placed on the bench.[xv]
+Under this test, traditional, full-season leagues are almost certainly games of “skill,” as the success of a full-season fantasy sports team depends on the participants’ skill in selecting players for his or her team; trading players over the course of the season; adding and dropping players during the course of the season; and deciding who among his or her players will start and which players will be placed on the bench.[xiv]

-While some state laws – including one recently passed in Maryland – are modeled after UIGEA, other state statutes, such as in Montana, appear on their face to prohibit or heavily disfavor fantasy sports.
+While some state laws – including one recently passed in Maryland – are modeled after UIGEA, other state statutes, such as those in Montana and Hawaii, appear on their face to prohibit or heavily disfavor fantasy sports.
 Further still, various advisory opinions issued in Florida, Louisiana, and until recently removed, Kansas, call into doubt the legality of fantasy sports contests, even in states using the predominant purpose test.
-While there’s been a definitive trend in state legislatures seeking to overturn fantasy sports prohibitions, as of now, even the traditional fantasy sports model is illegal in many states.[xvii]
+While there’s been a definitive trend in state legislatures seeking to overturn fantasy sports prohibitions, as of now, even the traditional fantasy sports model is illegal in many states.[xvi]